TromboneScott/Oscars/README.txt

   f.
 Check box for "Automatically republish when changes are made"
   g.
 Click "Start Publishing"
   h.
 Copy the URL it generates and paste it as the only line in the file: ResponsesURL.txt
+  i.
+Click the 3 dots next to View in Sheets and select "Get email notifications for new responses"

 Download 100x148 pixel pictures for Google Form for all categories
 1. Go to imdb.com